pingcap/docs-cn/reference/tools/download.md

 > **Note:**
 >
 > `{version}` in the above download link indicates the version number of BR.
 For example, the download link for `v3.1.0-beta` is `http://download.pingcap.org/tidb-toolkit-v3.1.0-beta-linux-amd64.tar.gz`.
-You can also download the latest unpublished version by replacing `{version}` with `latest`.

 ## TiDB DM (Data Migration)